roman-sh/Hagar-Public/README.md

 *   `pipeline.advance` finds the currently "active" Bull job for that document and **forcibly marks it as completed** (using `job.moveToCompleted()`), passing along the validated data.
 It also records this completion event in MongoDB for auditing purposes.
 It then immediately enqueues a new job for the document in the next stage of the pipeline (e.g., `ocr_extraction`).
 *   **Graceful Context Handoff**: When a document completes its **final** pipeline stage, `pipeline.advance()` notifies the `ConversationManager` to schedule a context shift.
 The manager attaches a one-time `.once('completed', ...)` listener to the active document's outbound queue.
 After the AI sends its final closing message for the current document and that message job completes, the listener fires, triggering the context shift.
 This ensures the user receives all messages for one document before the conversation for the next one begins.

-### B. Monitoring & Audit

-*   **Bull Board**: Provides a web UI to monitor job statuses (active, completed, failed), view job data, and manage queues.
-*   **MongoDB**: Serves as the system of record, storing all document metadata, processing states, and conversation history, providing a comprehensive audit trail.
-*   **Structured Logging (Pino)**: Detailed logs capture system events, AI interactions, and errors for debugging and operational monitoring.

 ---

 ## Flow 6: OCR Extraction & AI-Assisted Correction